How Auckland businesses are feeling post-lockdown: survey

 "Trending" high stress levels among Auckland businesses was a cause for concern, Ford said.

-She said collaborating or similar businesses joining together was one way owners could lighten their work load and therefore alleviate some of the stress felt by many.
+Collaborating or similar businesses joining together was one way owners could lighten their work load and therefore alleviate some of the stress felt by many, she said.

 Other survey findings show that 88 per cent of Auckland firms are now back in business after lockdown.
 Seven out of 10 of those are operating at reduced levels.